-Before you undergo general anesthesia, your anesthesiologist will talk with you and may ask questions about:
+Before you have anesthesia, your anesthesiologist will talk with you and may ask questions about:

-This will help your anesthesiologist choose the medications that will be the safest for you.
+This will help your anesthesia team choose the form of anesthesia that will be the safest for you.

 During the procedure

-Your anesthesiologist usually delivers the anesthesia medications through an intravenous line in your arm.
+Your anesthesiologist or CRNA usually delivers the anesthesia medicines through an intravenous line in your arm.
 Sometimes you may be given a gas that you breathe from a mask.
 Children may prefer to go to sleep with a mask.

-Once you're asleep, the anesthesiologist may insert a tube into your mouth and down your windpipe.
-The tube ensures that you get enough oxygen and protects your lungs from blood or other fluids, such as stomach fluids.
-You'll be given muscle relaxants before doctors insert the tube to relax the muscles in your windpipe.
+Once you're asleep, the anesthesiologist or CRNA may insert a flexible, plastic breathing tube into your mouth and down your windpipe.
+The tube ensures that you get enough oxygen.
+It also protects your lungs from oral secretions or other fluids such as stomach fluids.
+The breathing tube is removed at the end of the procedure as you start to awaken.

-Someone from the anesthesia care team monitors you continuously while you sleep.
-He or she will adjust your medications, breathing, temperature, fluids and blood pressure as needed.
-Any issues that occur during the surgery are corrected with additional medications, fluids and, sometimes, blood transfusions.
+Someone from the anesthesia care team monitors you while you sleep.
+This anesthesia team member adjusts your medicines, breathing, temperature, fluids and blood pressure as needed.
+Any issues that occur during the surgery are corrected with medicine and fluids.
+Rarely, blood transfusions are needed.

 After the procedure

-You may also experience other side effects after you awaken from anesthesia, such as pain.
-Side effects depend on your individual condition and the type of surgery.
-Your doctor may give you medications after your procedure to reduce pain and nausea.
+You also may experience other side effects after you awaken from anesthesia, such as pain.
+Your anesthesia care team will ask you about your pain and other side effects.
+Side effects depend on your condition and the type of surgery.
+Your health care provider may give you additional medicines after your procedure to reduce pain and nausea.

 Explore Mayo Clinic studies of tests and procedures to help prevent, detect, treat or manage conditions.